netmeld/netmeld/datastore/README.md

 `mac_addrs`, `ip_addrs`, `mac_addrs_ip_addrs`, `mac_addr_vendors`,
 `hostnames`, `vlans`, `ip_nets`, `vlans_ip_nets`,
 and the `raw_*` store versions of most of these.
+There are several library objects which handle populating one or more of those for tool developers:
+`Interface`, `MacAddress`, `IpAddress`, `Vlan`, etc.

 PORTS AND SERVICES